adam-neto/NYC-Taxi-and-COVID-19/README.md

 - RQ1 analysis code for changes in tipping behavior
 - RQ2 analysis code for airport-related yellow taxi recovery at JFK and LaGuardia
 - a midterm report workspace, including a nested Overleaf Git repository
-- RQ3 analysis code for changes in cash versus cashless payment behavior over time
+- RQ3 analysis and modeling code for changes in cash versus cashless payment behavior over time

 The current RQ2 implementation compares JFK and LaGuardia across the four project periods using: